agoldst/dfr-browser/README.md

 }
 ```

-For the remaining files, I provide an R script to transform them into the formats needed by the javascript code.
+For the remaining files, I provide an R script to transform the model outputs into the formats needed by the javascript code.

 ```r
 source("prepare_data.R")